 Length of Program

-The average length of this program is 750 hours, approximately 7-8 months, for adults if attending full-time.
-Actual time is dependent upon enrollment status, whether you are a full-time or part-time student, and the length of time necessary for the student to achieve competencies.
-This program contains several occupational completion points designed to prepare students for various entry-level jobs within this occupational area.
+The average length of this program is 750 hours (approximately 7 months) for students attending on a full-time basis.
+Actual time is dependent upon enrollment status (full-time/part-time) and the length of time the student requires to achieve competencies.
+This program contains three occupational completion points designed to prepare students for various jobs.

-- Must be at least 16 years old and not attending high school.
+- Students must be at least 16 years old and not attending high school

 This program operates on an open-entry, open-exit basis.
 Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability.